 The coastline of Côte d’lvoire has several stunning beaches with beautiful sand dotted with palm trees and clear warm waters favorable for swimming and many other water sports.
 Fishing is an activity majorly done along the coast and on the rivers.
 Some of the species usually caught include red carp, mullet, sole and barracuda.

 The country has several nightclubs, bars, theatres, cafes and cinemas in most of its main cities.
 The majority of the posh hotels in the country are found in the major cities.
-The hotels have highly skilled and professional staff to guarantee that your stay in the country is a memorable on.
+The hotels have highly skilled and professional staff to guarantee that any stay in the country is enjoyable.
 They offer various cuisines and many more additional services that vary from one hotel to another.

 Côte d’Ivoire’s National Parks